pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 The intrinsic functions are written in assembler.
 The higher level functions (trigonometric, exp, pow) are implemented by C functions extracted from the Hi-Tech C Floating point library, and the Cephes Math Library.

-More details on the library can be found within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float/math32)
+More details on the library can be found within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float/math32).

-## `-lbbc_math` - (40 bit maths library from BBC BASIC for z80)

-The BBC maths library provides a 32 bit mantissa and 8 bit exponent.
-It's the same library as the native maths library on the z88.
-It can be linked with the options: `-fp-mode=z88 -lbbc_math`.
-It can be used on ix/iy switched platforms with `-fp-mode=z88 -lbbc_math_iy`
+## Machine specific libraries

+* `-lmathz88 -fp-mode=z88` 6 bytes.
+8 bit exponent, 32 bit mantissa.
+Cambridge z88
+* `-lmz` 6 bytes.
+8 bit exponent, 32 bit mantissa.
+ZX Spectrum, ZX81
+* `-lcpcmath` 6 bytes.
+8 bit exponent, 32 bit mantissa.
+Amstrad CPC

+All of these libraries use the floating point package located in the machine's ROM.
+This can result in a compact binary

 # Benchmarks